 If large enough, they can distort the shape of the uterus and cause heavy periods, pain and pressure.

 - Subserosal fibroids – they originate in the muscle wall but protrude outside the womb into the pelvis.

 - Submucosal fibroids – they grow into the inner cavity of the womb and are more likely to cause bleeding problems or difficulties when trying to conceive.

-At this point it’s worth highlighting two theories that surrounds pregnancy and submucosal fibroids.
 In essence, it’s not yet known whether having children actually protects women from developing fibroids or whether fibroids are a factor in reduced fertility amongst women who have no children.
 Further research is being conducted to improve our knowledge on this.

 Fibroids are most often found during a physical examination of the pelvic and abdominal area.
 As previously indicated they will form an irregular yet firm pelvic mass.
 As well as a complete medical history the following diagnostic procedures may also be used:

 - Transvaginal ultrasound: A small instrument called a transducer in carefully placed inside the vagina.
 It uses sound waves to assess the shape, size and consistency of the uterus.
 It can confirm the diagnosis and map the measurements of the fibroids.

 - Magnetic resonance imaging (MRI): This is a non-invasive procedure that creates a 2D representation of the womb.
 It is used to evaluate the size and location of the fibroids in order to help determine the appropriate form of treatment.